LaurenDarrimon/readme-generator/sample-readme/sampleREADME.md

 ### Contributing
 ✍️
 Sample User is the author of this application.
 Find additional work on Sample User's [Github profile.](http://github.com/laurendarrimon).

+Follow these guildines for contributing to this project: The conribution guidelines go here.

 ### Tests
 Instructions for testing: These are the instructions for testing.